ibrahimnadra/GCP_TF_workshop-nadra-ibrahim/day4/FourthAssignment.md

 ---

+## Modularization Explanation

+Modularization in Terraform involves breaking down infrastructure code into reusable components called modules.
+Each module encapsulates a specific piece of infrastructure like in this project:

+- `/modules/vm`: Contains the configuration for a virtual machine (VM), the input variables for the machine configuration, and the output variables for the VM.
+- `/modules/storagefolders`: Contains the configuration for a storage bucket, the input variables for the bucket configuration, and the output variables for the bucket.

+In `resource.tf`, these modules are called with input variables to make them reusable across environments.

+This approach promotes:
+- Code reusability,
+- Consistency and
+- Maintainability across different environments and projects.

+---

+## Workspace Explanation

+Terraform workspaces allow users to manage multiple instances of the same infrastructure configuration within a single Terraform project.
+Each workspace maintains its own state file, enabling teams to create isolated environments (e.g., development, staging, production) without needing separate directories or projects.
+It also enables teams to switch contexts easily, making it straightforward to apply changes to different environments as needed.
+Like in this project, the `dev_workspace` and `staging_workspace` were created to manage the development and staging environments separately, ensuring that changes in one environment do not affect the other.
+This way we had the multiple instances of the same infrastructure configuration, that is, **vm and storage bucket**, in different environments: **dev** and **staging**.
+---

 ## Core Concept Questions

 ### 1. What are the advantages of using Terraform modules in a microservice-oriented product team?